MuriloLCN/Edu-Draw-Python/README.md

 (Optional) width, height: The sizes to set the image to

-### SimpleDraw.frame_rate(fps: int)
+### EduDraw.frame_rate(fps: int)

 Changes the framerate of the simulation.
 Must be called in ```setup()```.
-Note that in the Python version the simulation does not run as fast as the C# one, to run the simulation as fast as possible set the SimpleDraw.deltatime to zero.
+Note that in the Python version the simulation does not run as fast as the C# one, to run the simulation as fast as possible set the EduDraw.deltatime to zero.

 Parameters:

 int frames: The number of FPS to set the simulation to.

-### SimpleDraw.save(filename: str)
+### EduDraw.save(filename: str)

 Saves the current frame as an image file.
 If filename is empty, the name will be the frame count of when the photo was saved.

-### SimpleDraw.quit()
+### EduDraw.quit()

 Quits the simulation.

 ### Null mode

-Just like the C# version, you can use an instance of the SimpleDraw class without canvas to make a drawing inside of a drawing.
+Just like the C# version, you can use an instance of the EduDraw class without canvas to make a drawing inside of a drawing.
 For more details, check the C# section about it.

 Note, however, that due to the way Pygame screens work, the final window size will be that of the last instance declared, so in order for your main drawing to have it's intended size, make sure to declare it last.